katerebekah/csharp-dotnet-milestones/2-databases/exercises/DBS_V9-MIGRATIONS.md

-# VS+DB Seeding and Migrations Exercise
+# VS+DB Migrations Exercise

-This exercise probably needs a good review/editing before it is ready for the students!
+This exercise builds upon the LINQ and EntityFramework exercise, and similarly needs a good review/editing before it is ready for the students!

-1. Create a project to develop an animal database with instances of the objects you've already created.
+1) Create a project to develop an animal database as you did for Entity Framework and LINQ.
-Seed the database with two entries, and ensure you can view them via the Server Explorer.

-2. Add a column to your model for 'habitat', and add a migration for it.
+2) Add a column to your model for 'habitat', and add a migration for it.

-3. Add another column to your model for 'diet' and add a migration for it.
+3) Add another column to your model for 'diet' and add a migration for it.

-4. View your database through Server Explorer and confirm that the two additional columns have been added.
+4) View your database through Server Explorer and confirm that the two additional columns have been added.

-5. View your migrations files and confirm that you can find the up migrations in your codebase.
+5) View your migrations files and confirm that you can find the up migrations in your codebase.

-6. Remove the project's Data Connections in your Server Explorer.
+6) Remove the project's Data Connections in your Server Explorer.
 Try running your app and see what happens.

-7. Refresh the project's Data Connections in the Server Explorer and try to run your app again.
+7) Refresh the project's Data Connections in the Server Explorer and try to run your app again.
 What happens?

-8. Delete all the data in your database but keep the database itself.
+8) Delete all the data in your database but keep the database itself.

-9. Using Windows File Explorer, locate your database files and delete them.
-Then do whatever is necessary to start over and develop your database as you did initially to first include three columns, and then all five columns.
+9) Using Windows File Explorer, locate your database files and delete them.
+Then do whatever is necessary to start over and re-develop your database as you did initially to first include three columns, and then all five columns.